wisit23/wisit23/README.md

 ### **Wisit Jiamsan**
 **Computer Science Student at King Mongkut's Institute of Technology Ladkrabang (KMITL)**

-I am an AI enthusiast with a track record in high-stakes industry challenges.
-I focus on architecting end-to-end AI solutions, from data preprocessing to model deployment, to deliver measurable business impact.

 ### 🏆 Achievements & Hackathons
 ---